plebbitlabs/mintpass/README.md

 - ✅ Free to use, modify, and distribute
 - ✅ Perfect for developers and researchers
 - ✅ Encourages ecosystem growth
-- 💰 Commercial plans to be released on [plebbitlabs.com](https://plebbitlabs.com)
+- 💰 Commercial plans could be released on [mintpass.org](https://mintpass.org)